Trivadis/plsql-formatter-settings/sqlcl/README.md

 usage: script format.js <rootPath> [options]

 mandatory arguments:
-  <rootPath>      path to directory containing files to format (content will be replaced!)
+  <rootPath>      file or path to directory containing files to format (content will be replaced!)
+                  use * to format the SQLcl buffer

 options:
   --register, -r  register SQLcl command tvdformat, without processing, no <rootPath> required